tensorflow/tfjs/tfjs-backend-wasm/README.md

 Install emscripten [here](https://emscripten.org/docs/getting_started/downloads.html).

-Make sure the "emsdk" directory is in your home directory at ~/emsdk.
+Make sure the "emsdk" directory is in your home directory at ~/emsdk and also in your PATH.

 # Building